WaffleHacks/website-2022/src/pages/rules.md

     Making large changes or adding new features is not allowed.
 12. Projects that violate the [Code of Conduct](https://mlh.io/code-of-conduct) are not allowed.
 13. Teams can be disqualified from the competition at the organizers' discretion.
-    Reasons might include but are not limited to breaking the Competition Rules, breaking the [Code of Conduct](https://mlh.io/code-of-conduct), or other unsporting behaviour.
+    Reasons might include but are not limited to breaking the Rules of the Competition, breaking the [Code of Conduct](https://mlh.io/code-of-conduct), or other unsporting behaviour.

 ## Demos